yagmurakarken/kuacc-guide/How do I copy data to the HPC Machines?.md

 ![ssh-example](Images/ssh-2.png)

-Write the necessary sshfs command from your local terminal or tool that you use:\
+Write the necessary sshfs command from your local terminal or tool that you use:<br>

 `sshfs USERNAME@HOST:destination-of-folder-which-will-be-mounted destination-of-target-folder`